-As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S Gets Messages From Confused Aussies
+As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S. Gets Messages From Confused Aussies

 In the tweet, the U.S. Dutton is unclear as to what sorts of messages he has received from confused Aussies.
 However, since his post, which has been liked more than 5,000 times and retweeted 1.7K times, many Australians have embraced the confusion.

-Some Australian’s suggest that they have just found a Prime Minister alternative in the U.S. Peter Dutton.
+Some Australians suggest that they have just found a prime minister alternative in the U.S. Peter Dutton.

 ???????? sign me up! https://t.co/IP0ltFLhz3